DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 ## Provide the relevant roles on groups

-The first step is to declare groups of users that will be Decision Center Administrators, having access to the Business Console Adminitration Tab.
+The first step is to declare groups of users that will be Decision Center Administrators, having access to the Business Console Administration Tab.

-  - Select the Manage>Groups Tab
+  - In Keycloak admin console of **odm** realm, select the `Manage>Groups` Tab
-  - Double-Click on TaskAdmins
+  - Double-click on "TaskAdmins"
-  - Select the Role Mappings Tab
+  - Select the "Role Mappings" Tab
   - Select all rts*** roles in the "Available Roles" list and click on "Add selected" to move it to the "Assigned Roles" list

   ![Assign Admin Roles](images/assign_rtsadministrators_role.png)

-We also need to declare TaskAuditors and TaskUsers groups having rtsUSers roles.
-If you dn't do this, users are not authorized to login into the Business Console.
+We also need to declare "TaskAuditors" and "TaskUsers" groups having rtsUSers roles.
+If you don't do this, users are not authorized to login into the Business Console.

-  - Select the Manage>Groups Tab
+  - Select the `Manage>Groups` Tab
-  - Double-Click on TaskAuditors
+  - Double-click on "TaskAuditors"
-  - Select the Role Mappins Tab
+  - Select the "Role Mappings" Tab
   - Select the "rtsUsers" role in the "Available Roles" list and click on "Add selected" to move it to the "Assigned Roles" list
-  - Repeat the same for the TaskUsers group
+  - Repeat the same for the "TaskUsers" group

   ![Assign User Roles](images/assign_rtsusers_role.png)

 ## Load projects

-  For all the coming steps, the users password can be found in the ldap_user.ldif file of the openldap-customldif secret
+  For all the coming steps, the users' password can be found in the `ldap_user.ldif` file of the `openldap-customldif` secret.

-  - Log into the ODM Decision Center Business Console using the cp4admin user
+  - Log into the ODM Decision Center Business Console using the `cp4admin` user
-  - Select the LIBRARY tab
+  - Select the **LIBRARY** tab
   - Import the [Loan Validation Service](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Loan%20Validation%20Service.zip) and [Miniloan Service](https://github.com/DecisionsDev/odm-for-container-getting-started/blob/master/Miniloan%20Service.zip) projects

   ![Load Projects](images/load_projects.png)

 ## Import Groups and Users

-  - Select the ADMINISTRATION tab
+  - Select the **ADMINISTRATION** tab
   - Select the "Connection Settings" sub-tab
   - Check the KEYCLOAK_SCIM connection status is green
   - Select the "Groups" sub-tab